Nagasaki is a vibrant port city full of color and international flair

 Also offering outstanding harbor views is Suwa Shrine, which sits atop Mt.
 Tamazono.
 Reaching the shrine is not for the faint-hearted, but well worth the trek.
-Visit during October 7-9 to participate in one of Nagasaki's most famous festivals, the Kunchi Festival.
+Visit during October 7 to 9 to participate in one of Nagasaki's most famous festivals, Nagasaki Kunchi .

 The dropping of the second atomic bomb here during World War II is commemorated in various memorials dedicated to the incident.
 The Peace Park is a stark reminder of the devastation caused.
 Don't be deterred from visiting, however, as these monuments and the Nagasaki Atomic Bomb Museum also deliver a message of peace, hope, and sheer resilience.